TubercularOx/darkhaunter/Geekery/nale.md

 - **Immunity to fire and poison**
 - **Resistance to acid 10 and cold 10**
 - **See in Darkness (Su)**
-- **Summon (Sp)**
 - **Telepathy**

-Beyond these shared traits, there is not much evidence that can be linked to Least Devil status specifically.
+Beyond these shared traits, there is not much evidence of any abilities that can be linked to Least Devil status specifically.

 ## Status
 - [Promoted into a devil by the IFCC](https://www.giantitp.com/comics/oots1322.html)